 Not knowing what to do, Bob repeated the gesture.
 He tried to look solid and serious, but his tail treacherously wagged like crazy.
 Then the she-hamster invited her guest to the table.
-Bob was really hungry after the long flight so he was glad to taste the grains.
-Shesha watched him eat with a good appetite while smiling and she seemed to like it.
+Bob, who was really hungry after the long flight, was glad to taste the grains.
+Shesha watched him eat with good appetite, smiling, and it seemed that she liked it.